How did a hard arse barber from New Zealand become the legend behind the Gold Coast's first Craft Distillery?

-Granddad Jack's Craft Distillery is the first distillery located on the Gold Coast in Queensland, Australia.
+Granddad Jack's Craft Distillery was the first distillery located on the Gold Coast in Queensland, Australia.
 We are a family owned and operated distillery creating craft spirits & liqueurs for the world to enjoy and paying homage to the legend that was Granddad Jack.

 From a very young age, as the 'man of the house' he was called upon to provide for his family since his father had unfortunately passed away eight months before he was born.

 Our 65 Miles Navy Strength Gin is a tribute to Granddad Jack's dedication, integrity and all-round hard arse nature.
-This navy-strength, full flavour, spiced Gin represents all of his adventures and the tough roads he travelled throughout his early years.
+This navy-strength, full flavour, spiced gin represents all of his adventures and the tough roads he travelled throughout his early years.

 Our Two Pencils Gin represents just that.
 A perfectly balanced, juniper infused dry gin.

 Granddad Jack was never one to miss an opportunity, and one day he spotted an empty barbershop in a neighbouring town.
 Self-taught, this became the start of a very long and respected career as a barber.
 He successfully operated that barbershop for 48 years, retiring at 70.
 He was still charging $4 per cut!

 He may have been a hard arse but he was fair.
 This is the story behind our Barbershop Coffee Liqueur.
 Granddad Jack loved starting the day with a little extra 'oomph' in his coffee and what better way to pay homage to the man than to create a smooth and velvety coffee liqueur.

 He loved sitting with friends and family in his backyard by the greenhouse, sipping on a good whiskey (usually homemade) or gin, and chatting all afternoon amid his beloved gardens.